mwgray/code-samples/Binding/README.md

 In this example the member variable `muteMusic` is exposed to lua as a global variable `muteMusic`.

-Here's some summaries of the files:
+Summaries of the files in this folder:

 * [Bind.h](Bind.h)/[cpp](Bind.cpp) is the main entry point for binding system.
 * [BoundMember.h](BoundMember.h)/[cpp](BoundMember.cpp) is the base storage class for bindings.
 Holds the name of the variable, comments, and if it's a one-time boot variable.